santiago-tapia/ros2_documentation/source/Tutorials/Intermediate/Async-Service/Async-Service-Main.rst

    [INFO] [1733332219.403276302] [delayed_service]: Response: 110
    [INFO] [1733332219.403700193] [delayed_service]: Request:15 + 100 delayed 2.5 seconds
    [INFO] [1733332221.903918827] [delayed_service]: Response: 115

-The server logs a message in its service callback, the client made the second call at a time whose seconds are 18.45, but the message here is logged at 19.40, what happens?

 The server logs a message in its service callback.
 The client made the second call at a time ending in 18.45 seconds, but the server logs the corresponding